-Example of unreasonable gifts:
+Example of an unreasonable gift:

 DSV is currently looking for a new supplier, and you are supporting the selection of one of the suppliers that have bid on the contract.
 During the negotiation period, one of the suppliers has offered concert tickets to you.